Gokkit/.github/README.md

-# .github
+# Gokkit
-The Gokkit project README
+The Gokkit project